OpenTranslationBible/open-bible/en-GB/59.James/md/james-01.md

 But you must ask in faith, without doubting, because the one who doubts is like a wave of the sea, driven and tossed by the wind.

 ## James 1:7
-Such a person should not expect to receive anything from the Lord.
+Such individuals should not anticipate receiving anything from the Lord.

 ## James 1:8
 They are double-minded and unstable in all their ways.